 - The histogram shows you latency of the operation you’re investigating for both the baseline and regression, allowing you to quickly determine if the latency is widespread.

-- The Compare Tags table correlates attributes on spans from the request with latency - surfacing tags that more frequently appear on spans that spend more time in the critical path.
+- The Compare Attributes table correlates attributes on spans from the request with latency - surfacing attributes that more frequently appear on spans that spend more time in the critical path.